tr-igem/esmuflily/docs/internals.md

     default, ...
     This is the rest style.

+*   HBAR-MIDDLE (EXTEXT or #f):
+    Middle symbol of horizontal bar.

+*   DRAW (boolean):
+    `#t` draws HBAR-MIDDLE stretched, i.e. scales the stencil horizontally.
+    The height remains unchanged.
+This is the default.

+    `#f` draws a horizontal bar with the Y extent of HBAR-MIDDLE, or with metadata `hBarThickness` if HBAR-MIDDLE is `#f`.

-*   HBAR (EXTEXT):
+*   HBAR-LEFT/RIGHT (EXTEXT):
     Edge symbol of horizontal bar.

-The thickness of the horizontal bar is metadata `hBarThickness`.